Master of Physician Assistant

 Please follow CASPA’s directions on how/where to list experiences.
 We discourage applicants from listing the same experience in two categories as this can be viewed as fraudulent.

-Does the PA Program offer applicant assistance in finding clinical work or shadowing experience?
+Does the PA Program offer applicants assistance in finding clinical work or shadowing experience?

 No, due to a high volume of applicants, we cannot offer assistance to candidates looking for clinical or shadowing experience.